top of page

 During his somewhat troubled teenage years and early twenties RFK Jr. had a number of opportunities to visit Latin America and fell in love with the landscapes, people, culture and wildlife of the land

-His first visit was an important but quite challenging initiation into what it means to work really hard.
+His first visit was an important and quite challenging initiation into what it means to work really hard.

 Family friend and RFK Jr’s father-like guide Lem Billings set it up for Bobby to spend the summer of 1969 working on a ranch in the Rio Meta region of Colombia.
 For a child from a relatively wealthy and rather privileged and beloved family this was a great introduction to how so much of the rest of the world has to work and struggle just to survive and pay bills.

 For a mere two dollars a week he had to work from dawn until night fell every day – doing a wide variety of hard labor.
 It nourished qualities of perseverance, endurance and appreciation and honor for a hard days work.
-Along with the impoverished peasant farm workers of Colombia he worked -
+Along with the impoverished peasant farm workers of Colombia Bobby worked ...

 Checking fence wires for breaks to repair – and looking out for possible squatters.